Why should I make Amish homemade protein balls?

 These Amish homemade protein balls are a quick, no-bake, and easy-to-make energy booster.
 They are gluten-free and so delicious!

-When you buy processed foods at the store, they are usually loaded with preservatives and sugar, or worse yet, high fructose corn syrup.
+When purchasing processed foods from the store, they tend to be packed with preservatives, sugar, or even worse, high fructose corn syrup.
 And who knows what else is in there that's bad for you?
 If you are like most of us, you have no clue what all that stuff is in the ingredients list.

 So making your food from scratch is usually the healthier choice.
 You can use natural sweeteners, buy organic products to make it with, and know exactly what you are eating.